-Granted, it may be too tangy eaten on its own, but that’s where you can get creative with it.
+It may be too tangy eaten on its own, but that’s where you can get creative with it.
 Add in your raw honey, or nut butter and you’ll have yourself a naturally flavoured yoghurt that’s delicious and nutritious.

 Handful of Blackberries & Sprinkle of Toasted Oats and Nuts.

 Mix yoghurt with raw honey.
 Add toppings and enjoy!